DreymaR/BigBagKbdTrixXKB/xkb-data_xmod/README.md

 TODO:
 -----
-* Finish implementing Slovak (sk) and Esperanto (epo) locale variants.
-	- They're nearly ready within their WIP files.
-I think they're okay as they are now?

 * Sym mod implementation
 	- The Sym mod should not be implemented as hard/model; it must not rearrange Extend.
 	- Better to make a new symbols/symbolkeys file, and put all symbol key definitions in there.